drvladbancila/riviera/README.md

 *riviera* stands for: **RI**SC-**V** **I**mprobable **E**mulator, **R**ust **A**ssisted.

 As the name suggests, it is a RISC-V emulator written in Rust.
 It is currently a work in progress in the early stages and supports RV32I and RV64I.

 [![asciicast](https://asciinema.org/a/538760.svg)](https://asciinema.org/a/538760)

-As for now, I could get a performance of around 50-65 MIPS.
+## Features

+- it support the RV32I and RV64I instructions set
+- it can execute a 64 bit RISC-V compiled ELF at peak speed of about 60 MIPS
+- supports interactive mode: step manually through the instructions and dump content of the register file
+- interactive mode highlights the last register that was updated
+- it can dump the content of the data memory to a binary file
+- set the RAM size by command line arguments

 ## Building and running

-To get the emulator running, first clone the repo and then build it with cargo:
+To get the emulator running, first clone the repository and then build it with cargo:

 ```
 git clone https://github.com/drvladbancila/riviera